 Many organisations have argued that letting agents will increase their fees to landlords to recoup their lost income after the ban, and that landlords will raise their rents to pay for it.
 Until the ban has been law for a while after June 1st, no one really knows what will happen.

 We’re here to help guide you through the property minefield.
 Renting is much easier when you have the right tools and research at your disposal.
 We can help.
-Find our advice for tenants here, or check out our renting resources.
+Find our advice for tenants here.